The Most Common SEC Filings, Explained by Data

 GROUP BY form_type

-ORDER BY count() DESCForm 4 posted 341150 filings over the year.
-The 8-K, a company's notice of a material event — an acquisition, an executive departure, a bankruptcy, an earnings release — came to 63515.
-The 13F-HR, the quarterly holdings report every institutional manager overseeing more than roughly $100 million must file, logged 32341; those snapshots arrive up to 45 days after a quarter closes, a disclosure lag in the same spirit as why published short interest is always about two weeks old.
-The documents retail investors study most closely trail all of them: the 10-Q quarterly report at 15951 and the 10-K annual report at just 6060.
-Rarest of the six is the S-1, most often the registration statement a company files to go public — 1101 of them, the paperwork behind a newly listed company's first weeks of trading.
+ORDER BY filings DESCForm 4 posted 347,404 filings, rank 1.
+The 8-K, a notice of a material event (an acquisition, an executive departure, a bankruptcy, an earnings release), came to 63,670 at rank 4.
+The 13F-HR, the quarterly holdings report every manager running more than roughly $100 million must file, logged 34,240, snapshots that arrive up to 45 days after a quarter closes, a disclosure lag in the spirit of why published short interest is always about two weeks old.
+The documents retail investors study most closely trail all of them: the 10-Q at 16,566, the 10-K at just 6,055, rank 26 of 387.
+Rarest of the eight is the S-1, usually the registration statement for going public: 1,091, the paperwork behind a newly listed company's first weeks of trading.

 What other SEC forms are filed most often?

-- Schedule 13D / 13G — crossing 5%.
-Anyone who acquires more than 5% of a public company's voting shares must disclose the stake.
-The 13D is the long form used by activist investors who may seek to influence the company; the 13G is the short form for passive holders such as index funds.
-The
+- Schedule 13D / 13G, crossing 5%.
+The 13D is the long form used by activists; the 13G is the short form for passive holders such as index funds.

-The through-line: EDGAR is far larger than the few thousand names a stock-picker follows.
-Only 46.5% of the past year's filings even carry a stock ticker — the field is frequently left blank even for insider (Form 4) and corporate filings about public, tickered companies, and much of the remainder genuinely comes from funds, private companies, and advisers with no single public symbol.
+EDGAR is far larger than the few thousand names a stock-picker follows.
+Only 46.4% of the past year's filings even carry a ticker, the field is often blank even for filings about public companies, and much of the rest comes from funds, private companies and advisers with no public symbol.

 The exact SQL behind every number